 REV Firmware and Diagnostics

-robotpy-dev only installs the pieces needed to operate the SPARK MAX from python.
+robotpy-rev supports all the control features of the C++ Spark Max library.
 Firmware, diagnostics, and other things must be installed separately using the tools released by REV.

-Refer to the REV documentation for more details.
+Refer to the REV C++ documentation for more details.